Table of Contents

 Should I just respond to the bad reviews?

-You should respond to all reviews which aren’t spam.
+You should respond to all reviews!
 This means your Google reviews, your Yelp reviews and reviews across all other review sites - of which there are plenty!

 It can be quite a mammoth task to contend with but if you just respond to the bad ones, you’re ignoring your appreciative customers.